The 2025 Oscar nominees class photo is pretty epic

 Some of the attendees included Timothée Chalamet, who is up for best actor for his performance in “A Complete Unknown,” “Wicked” stars Cynthia Erivo and Arianna Grande, who are up for best actress and best supporting actress, respectively, and Demi Moore, who is competing in the best actress category for her role in “The Substance.”

-It’s the first time for Erivo, Grande and Moore.
-Chalamet was nominated for best actor in 2018 for his role “Call Me By My Name.”
+It’s the first time for Grande and Moore.
+Chalamet was nominated for best actor in 2018 for his role “Call Me By Your Name,” while Erivo was nominated for best actress and best original song for the 2019 film “Harriet.”

 Grande was part of the four out of five best supporting nominees in attendance, which included Monica Barbaro (“A Complete Unknown”) Isabella Rossellini (“Conclave”), and Zoe Saldaña (“Emilia Pérez”).